Lolabird/python_exercises/thinkcspy/Chapter-6-Exercises/Exercises.md

 Technically, I did _solve_ the problem but was tired and didn't feel like dealing with the little line that appeared as a result of combing `write` and `fill` within the same function.
 But then we got this problem in the exercises lol and they specifically mentioned the “trickiness” of being able to write the data and fill the bars at the same time.
 Presumably because of that little extra line.

 So this time I actually did deal with the little line.
-Created a second turtle, `alex`, and a separate function `writeData`, for the `alex` to write with.
+Created a second turtle, `alex`, and a separate function `writeData`, for `alex` to write with.
 Also changed the colors, because what even is that red blue green color combo?

 Anyway, here is the code: